Acute lymphoblastic leukemia

-A paper published in a recent issue of the journal Nature outlines their findings, which point to increased glucose as the driver of the energy needed for specific cells to transform into malignant cancer cells.
+A paper published in the Feb.
+13 issue of the journal Nature outlines their findings, which point to increased glucose as the driver of the energy needed for specific cells to transform into malignant cancer cells.
 ALL typically arises from B cells, which are known for producing antibodies in the human immune system.
 B cells can also transform into childhood leukemia when something goes wrong in their development.

 By taking a closer look at how B cells are regulated, Müschen and colleagues found that factors that determine B cell identity can also restrict glucose — or sugar — and energy supply.
 Hence, B cells have much lower energy levels than any other cell type.

 “While transformation to cancer and childhood leukemia takes large amounts of energy, we discovered that low energy levels in B cells protects

 from malignant transformation toward leukemia and cancer,” said Müschen, who recently joined Beckman Research Institute

 “The low energy levels in normal B cells are simply too low to allow transformation to cancer and leukemia,” said Lai Chan, Ph.D., the study’s first author and assistant professor in the Department of Systems Biology.